 The scale of Charles Ponzi's scheme may make the punishment he received seem slight, and compared to contemporary mail fraud prosecutions it is.
 Ponzi's latter-day corollary didn't get off so easily (though Ponzi himself never recovered from his conviction and ended his life a blind, half-paralyzed pauper.)

 Bernard (Bernie) Madoff was responsible for the largest Ponzi fraud scheme of all time.
 Madoff pretended to trade in securities, but actually simply collected investment funds and used them to pay off victims who wanted to withdraw funds from the investment pool.
 Like Ponzi, Madoff's scheme produced returns that were a mathematical impossibility.
 When the scam fell apart, Madoff was prosecuted for defrauding his clients for a whopping $65 billion.
 Madoff, in stark contrast to Ponzi, was sentenced to 150 years in federal prison for 11 federal charges, including mail fraud.

 Members of Madoff's family were sent to prison and one of his sons committed suicide.
 The courts have continued to pursue his assets in an attempt to compensate his victims and has resulted in lawsuits against many of the financial institutions involved in his business.

 The public outrage regarding financial crimes is at an all-time high.
 Mail fraud is taken very seriously and can result in some spectacularly harsh penalties.
-If you have been accused of mail fraud you can contact a local attorney for a free initial case assessment to learn how they can help prepare a defense against this and other federal criminal charges.
+If you've been accused of mail fraud, you may want to contact a local criminal defense attorney to learn how he or she can help prepare a defense against mail fraud and other federal criminal charges.